EngineersNeedArt/Anna-Analog-Computer/Anna ADD Pixie/README.md

 ## Inverters

 When analog computing, it turns out that inverting a value is common enough that the **ADD** module dedicates two op-amps just to take an input and return the inverted output.
 While any **ADD** operator will do the same with a single input, the dedicated inverters save on “breadboard real-estate” (number of pins).

+## TODO

+• Claude suggested adding a "pull to ZERO" resistor on every input.
+(1MΩ to 10MΩ)

+• S.J. (summing junction) hole is the wrong size.